When Brian Malek was a young child, he attended a number of air shows with his father and grandfather.

 Once home, Malek continued with physical therapy and wearing a full neck brace.
 He couldn’t bend over and couldn’t lift more than 15 pounds.
 With time, he’s gained his strength back.

 “I knew I had to follow everything they told me if I wanted to fly again,” he said.
-“Dr. Devin has an interest in flying, too, so he understands how important it is to me to get back in the cockpit.”
+“Dr. Devin has an interest in flying, too, so he understood how important it was to me to get back in the cockpit.”